 LRI AR-15/M-16 Extractor for Remington M700 style bolts

-Our extractors begin as bars of 4140 chromoly and are in a parkerized finish.
-Springs are made from a slighter heavier wire gauge to increase shell pressure upon captivation of the case rim.
+Our extractors begin as bars of 4140 Chromoly and are in a parkerized finish.
+Springs are made from a slightly heavier wire gauge to increase shell pressure upon captivation of the case rim.

 Cross pins are heat treated, ground, and rated to a breaking strength of 1400lbs.

 Mini extractor installed in M700 bolt for 223: